barayuda/ReactNative-Tutor/README.md

 That's it!
 That's how you develop and run a ReactNative Project.
 I hope you had fun.

 ## Inspiration and Credits
 I started this repository as a tutorial, which later converted into a full-fledged React Native app.
-All of this was possible because of unDraw and the open-source libraries that have been developed by the React Native community and React Native official documentation.
+All of this was possible because of unDraw, Wit.ai and the open-source libraries that have been developed by the React Native community and React Native official documentation.
 Do check them out -

 #### Expo
 <a href="https://docs.expo.io">Link: https://docs.expo.io/</a>